ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 --- abstract

-This document provides an overview of operational networking issues that pertain to quality of experience when streaming video and other high-bitrate media over the Internet.
+This document provides an overview of operational networking issues that pertain to the quality of experience when streaming video and other high-bitrate media over the Internet.

 --- middle

 # Introduction {#intro}

-This document examines networking and transport protocol issues as they relate to quality of experience (QOE) in Internet media delivery, especially focusing on capturing characteristics of streaming video delivery that have surprised network designers or transport experts who lack specific video expertise, since streaming media highlights key differences between common assumptions in existing networking practices and observations of video delivery issues encountered when streaming media over those existing networks.
+This document examines networking and transport protocol issues as they relate to the quality of experience (QoE) in Internet media delivery, especially focusing on capturing characteristics of streaming video delivery that have surprised network designers or transport experts who lack specific video expertise, since streaming media highlights key differences between common assumptions in existing networking practices and observations of video delivery issues encountered when streaming media over those existing networks.

 This document specifically focuses on streaming applications and defines streaming as follows:

-- Streaming is transmission of a continuous media from a server to a client and its simultaneous consumption by the client.
+- Streaming is the transmission of a continuous media from a server to a client and its simultaneous consumption by the client.

-- Here, "continuous media" refers to media and associated streams such as video, audio, metadata, etc. In this definition, the critical term is "simultaneous", as it is not considered streaming if one downloads a video file and plays it after the download is completed, which would be called download-and-play.
+- Here, "continuous media" refers to media and associated streams such as video, audio, metadata, etc. In this definition, the critical term is "simultaneous", as it is not considered streaming if one downloads a media file and plays it after the download is completed, which would be called download-and-play.

 This has two implications.

-- First, the server's transmission rate must (loosely or tightly) match to client's consumption rate in order to provide uninterrupted playback.
+- First, the server's transmission rate must (loosely or tightly) match the client's consumption rate to provide uninterrupted playback.
 That is, the client must not run out of data (buffer underrun) or accept more data than it can buffer before playback (buffer overrun) as any excess media that cannot be buffered is simply discarded.

-- Second, the client's consumption rate is limited not only by bandwidth availability,but also media availability.
+- Second, the client's consumption rate is limited by not only bandwidth availability but also media availability.
 The client cannot fetch media that is not available from a server yet.

 This document contains

 - A short description of streaming video characteristics in {{sd}}, to set the stage for the rest of the document,
 - General guidance on bandwidth provisioning ({{bwprov}}) and latency considerations ({{latency-cons}}) for streaming video delivery,
 - A description of adaptive encoding and adaptive delivery techniques in common use for streaming video, along with a description of the challenges media senders face in detecting the bitrate available between the media sender and media receiver, and collection of measurements by a third party for use in analytics ({{sec-abr}}),
-- A description of existing transport protocols used for video streaming, and the issues encountered when using those protocols, along with a description of the QUIC transport protocol {{RFC9000}} that we expect to be used for streaming media ({{sec-trans}}),
+- A description of existing transport protocols used for video streaming and the issues encountered when using those protocols along with a description of the QUIC transport protocol {{RFC9000}} that we expect to be used for streaming media ({{sec-trans}}),
 - A description of implications when streaming encrypted media ({{stream-encrypt-media}}), and
-- A number of useful pointers for further reading on this rapidly changing subject ({{further}}).
+- Several useful pointers for further reading on this rapidly changing subject ({{further}}).

-Making specific recommendations on operational practices aimed at mitigating the issues described in this document is out of scope, though some existing mitigations are mentioned in passing.
-The intent is to provide a point of reference for future solution proposals to use in describing how new technologies address or avoid existing observed problems.
+Making specific recommendations on operational practices to mitigate the issues described in this document is out of scope, though some existing mitigations are mentioned in passing.
+The intent is to provide a point of reference for future solution proposals to describe how new technologies address or avoid existing observed problems.

 ## Notes for Contributors and Reviewers